Finish Coat Stucco: Texture, Thickness & Application Guide

 - Coarse / Dash Finishes (16 Mesh or Larger): Can be built up to 1/4" or 5/16" thick using a mechanical dash gun or sprayer.

-Thicker is NOT better for cement-based finishes.
-If a traditional finish coat is applied too thick (exceeding 1/4 inch, or even 3/16 inch in a single pass), the high surface tension during cement hydration will cause "crazing"—a network of fine, spiderweb-like hairline cracks.
-High lime content in the job mix improves workability but increases shrinkage rates if applied in a heavy layer.
+Thicker is not better for cement-based finishes.
+If a traditional finish coat is applied too thick, especially beyond 1/4 inch or even 3/16 inch in a single pass, the high surface tension during cement hydration can cause crazing - a network of fine, spiderweb-like hairline cracks.
+High lime content in the job mix improves workability but increases shrinkage risk if applied in a heavy layer.

 4. Pros and Cons of Finish Coat Thickness